UK-based Family Investments to merge with insurance firm Engage Mutual

 UK-based provider of child trust funds Family Investments said it plans to merge with Engage Mutual, a savings and insurance firm.

-The Brighton, England-based Family Investments said the combined business is expected to have about 2 million customers and would oversee about 6 billion stg ($9.74 billion) of family assets. (bit.ly/1qp0vD4)
+The Brighton, England-based Family Investments said the combined business is expected to have about 2 million customers and would oversee about 6 billion pounds ($9.74 billion) of family assets.

 Simon Markey, chief executive of Family Investments will lead the joint venture and Christina McComb from Engage Mutual will be the chair.